Vanilla Sky

-Vanilla Sky is a 2001 American science fiction thriller film directed, written, and co-produced by Cameron Crowe.
-It is an English-language remake of Alejandro Amenábar's 1997 Spanish film Open Your Eyes, which was written by Amenábar and Mateo Gil.
-Penélope Cruz reprises her role from the original film.
+Vanilla Sky is a 2001 American science fiction psychological thriller film starring Tom Cruise as a magazine publisher who begins to question reality after being disfigured in a car crash.
+Written and directed by Cameron Crowe, who also produced with Cruise and Paula Wagner, it is an English-language remake of 1997 Spanish film Open Your Eyes, which was scribed by Alejandro Amenábar and Mateo Gil.
+The supporting cast includes Penélope Cruz (who reprises her role from the original), Kurt Russell, Jason Lee, Noah Taylor, and Cameron Diaz.

-The film has been described as "an odd mixture of science fiction, romance and reality warp".
-It stars Tom Cruise, Penélope Cruz, Cameron Diaz, Jason Lee and Kurt Russell.
-It was nominated for an Academy Award for Best Original Song, and Diaz was nominated for a Screen Actors Guild and Golden Globe Award.

-The film has gained somewhat of a cult following.
+Vanilla Sky was released on December 14, 2001, grossed more than $203 million worldwide against a production budget of $68 million, and received mixed critical reception.
+Diaz's performance was widely praised, earning her a Screen Actors Guild and a Golden Globe Award nomination.
+The song "Vanilla Sky" by Paul McCartney was nominated for an Academy Award for Best Original Song.
+The film later gained a cult following.

 Plot

-David Aames, the owner of a large publishing company he inherited from his father, is in prison.
+David Aames Jr., the owner of a large publishing company he inherited from his father, is in prison.
 Wearing a prosthetic mask, David tells his life story to court psychologist Dr. Curtis McCabe.
 In flashbacks, David leaves the duties of the publisher to his father's trusted associates while living as a playboy in Manhattan.
 He is introduced to Sofia Serrano by his best friend, Brian Shelby, during a party.

 David and Sofia spend the night together at Sofia's apartment and fall in love, unaware that David's current lover, Julie Gianni, has followed them there.
-As David leaves, Julie offers him a ride, and soon reveals her jealousy of Sofia.
-She purposely crashes the car, killing herself and disfiguring David.

-Doctors cannot repair David's face using plastic surgery, forcing him to wear a prosthetic mask, but the mental and physical scarring from the accident causes him to become withdrawn and depressed.
-Brian convinces David to join him and Sofia at a club.
-They leave him in the street outside the club after he becomes drunk and insults them.
+As David leaves, Julie offers him a ride and soon reveals her jealousy of Sofia.
+She deliberately crashes the car, killing herself and disfiguring David.
+Doctors cannot repair his face using plastic surgery, forcing David to wear a prosthetic mask, and the mental and physical scarring from the accident causes him to become withdrawn and depressed.
+David joins Brian and Sofia at a club, but they all leave after David starts an argument while drunk.
+After David insults them and they part ways, David passes out on the street outside the club.

-The next day, Sofia returns and apologizes to David.
-She takes him home, the two form a relationship and he slowly begins to recover.
-Doctors find a way to repair David's face despite their prior prognosis.
-Later, he is plagued by bizarre experiences, such as brief flashbacks of his disfigurement and an encounter with a mysterious man at a bar who informs him that David is omnipotent, demonstrated by the entire bar falling silent at David's command.
+The next day, Sofia returns and apologises to David.
+She takes him home; the two form a relationship; and he slowly begins to recover.
+After surgeons find a way to repair David's face despite their prior prognosis, he is plagued by bizarre experiences - such as brief flashbacks of his disfigurement and an encounter with a mysterious man at a bar who informs him that David is omnipotent, demonstrated by the entire bar falling silent at David's command.
 One day, while at Sofia's, David awakens to find himself in bed with Julie, whose face has replaced Sofia's in their photographs.
 In shock, he suffocates Julie.
 David is arrested and imprisoned and his facial disfigurement is mysteriously restored.